 Corediff was created by Sansec, specialists in Magento security and digital forensics since 2010.

 By default, corediff requires a Magento installation folder to scan.
 You can simply point the tool at your Magento installation to have it scan the entire webshop for unknown code.

 If you're running Magento 1, you will need to change the path from /data/web/magento2 to /data/web/public

-You can also have Corediff scan all code, instead of just known Magento paths, by including the --all argument.
+You can also have corediff scan all code, instead of just known Magento paths, by including the --ignore-paths argument.